Swagguy47/TF2-cut-content-restoration-mod/README.md

 ____________________________________
 **This Mod Contains:**

--Restored weapons which were previously cut or unusable in Icepick.
+-Restored weapons which were previously cut or unusable normally/in Icepick.

 -Recreated weapons based off leftover game data and/or released information.

--Restored abilities which were previously cut or unusable in Icepick.
+-Restored abilities which were previously cut or unusable normally/in Icepick.

 -Recreated abilities based off leftover game data and/or released information.